cahoover/ggna/content/collections/cookbook/intro.md

 ## Update sites available

-Nginx uses configuration files in a folder called _sites-enabled_ to understand where sites are located.
-To provide a flexibility to easily turn sites on and off, we first create the configuration file in a folder called _sites-available_ and then create a symbolic link in _sites-enabled_ to point to it.
+Nginx looks in a folder called _sites-enabled_ for site configuration files.
+To provide additional control, we create the configuration file in a folder called _sites-available_ and then create a symbolic link in _sites-enabled_ that points to it.

 >A symbolic link (or symlink) is a pointer to another file.
 It's like a mirror.
 In this way you can prepare many sites in _sites-available_ and create symbolic links to only a few of them in _sites-enabled_.

+Change into the folder

 ```
 cd /etc/nginx/sites-available